kaby76/AntlrExamples/mysql/readme.md

 * The Antlr grammars are processed automatically using Antlr4BuildTasks.

 * The error reporting using the "Code Completion" routines were completely replaced with my own lookahead predictor because Mike's code does not work correctly.
-The LASets.cs code contains a complete ATN parser.
-The tree walkers, used in code completion, were removed.
+For further information, see my blog entry describing the new algorithm.
+As far as I could tell, the only tree walkers used were for code completion, which was used for error reporting.
+They were removed, and the generation of them turned off.

 --Ken Domino